mckennapsean/dissertation/content/04-example.md

-Over the course of our redesign project, we worked with developers, researchers, and managers at the RVS company; several Department of Defense intrusion analysts who use RVS; and several cyber security analysts at the University of Utah.
-This redesign project included several real-world constraints for our design team, namely a strict time frame for producing redesign ideas, limited funding available for implementing our ideas by software developers, confidentiality issues surrounding cyber security data, and the engineering realities of working within a large software system.
+Over the course of our redesign project, we worked with developers, researchers, and managers at the RVS company; several Department of Defense intrusion analysts who use RVS; and several cybersecurity analysts at the University of Utah.
+This redesign project included several real-world constraints for our design team, namely a strict time frame for producing redesign ideas, limited funding available for implementing our ideas by software developers, confidentiality issues surrounding cybersecurity data, and the engineering realities of working within a large software system.
 The nine-stage framework and also the nested model were unable to clearly capture and track these design constraints and the complex, collaborative process stemming from multiple team